Skip to content

 Chiropractic care for migraines involves more than just a single adjustment.
 It’s about using a combination of precise techniques to address the root cause of your pain.
 By focusing on the structural and neurological source of your headaches, we can create a personalized plan that offers lasting relief.

-Gentle Upper Cervical Adjustments
+Understanding Gentle Upper Cervical Adjustments

 The top of your spine, where your head meets your neck, is a critical area for migraine sufferers.
 Even a slight misalignment here can irritate sensitive nerves and disrupt blood flow, triggering intense headaches.
 We use specific, gentle adjustments to correct these issues without any forceful twisting or popping.
 These hands-on treatments restore proper alignment in the upper cervical spine, which eases pressure on the nervous system.
 This process helps reduce not just the pain of a current migraine but also how often you get them, creating a foundation for stability.

-The QSM3 Method for Lasting Results
+The QSM3 Method: A Focus on Lasting Results

 We use an advanced technique called Quantum Spinal Mechanics (QSM3) that sets our approach apart.
 This method is different because it looks at your entire body's posture and balance, not just one isolated area.
 The QSM3 method works to restore your body’s natural, upright alignment by focusing on the foundational imbalance in the upper neck.
 When this area is corrected, your entire spine and nervous system can function better.
 This creates true stability from the ground up and promotes long-term healing, offering a path to sustainable relief from migraines.

-Targeted Soft Tissue Therapy
+How Targeted Soft Tissue Therapy Helps

 Chronic migraines often come with tight, painful muscles in your neck, shoulders, and upper back that can act as triggers.
 To address this, we incorporate soft tissue therapies into your care plan.
 This might include targeted massage or advanced treatments like Laser Therapy to reduce inflammation, calm overworked muscles, and speed up the healing process.
 By soothing the muscles surrounding your spine, we enhance the effects of your adjustments and provide more comprehensive relief from the tension that so often fuels migraine attacks.

-Personalized Lifestyle and Diet Advice
+Beyond Adjustments: Lifestyle and Diet Support

 True wellness involves more than just what happens in our office.
 As part of our holistic approach, we help you identify and manage your personal migraine triggers.
 This could involve simple ergonomic changes at your desk, stress-management techniques, or advice on hydration and nutrition.
 We take the time to understand your daily life during your initial consultation.
 By making small, manageable changes to your habits, you can take an active role in preventing migraines and maintaining the progress you make through your care.